digbmc/coll-news-site/_portfolio/CigaretteRelativeFrequency.md

  <div id="vis"></div>

-   I have always been interested in potential trends and patterns within our volumious corpus, so at the initial stage of my individual project, I ran a few keyword searches through the whole corpus using python library [Regular Expression (RegEx)](https://docs.python.org/3/library/re.html).
+   I have always been interested in potential trends and patterns within our volumious corpus, so at the initial stage of my individual project, I ran a few keyword searches through the whole corpus using [regular expression](https://docs.python.org/3/library/re.html) and python.
 I chose to look into the frequency of "cigarette" and "smoking" mostly because during the project team's initial exploration of *The College News*, we discovered a large number of tobacco advertisements.
 I then ran a keyword search of "cigarette" and "smoking", which returned over 2800 results--a shockingly high number to my generation considering tobacco's well-known negative impact on health nowadays.
 After an informal discussion with the project team, I realized the frequency of smoking related terms in our corpus might correlate to national policies concerning the tobacco industry during the runtime of *The College News* (1914-1968).
-  To further analyze the data I gathered through keyword searching, I imported the csv file containing the search results to [Pandas](https://pandas.pydata.org/), a python library for data analysis, as a DataFrame, and calculated the relative frequency of "smoking" and "cigarette" by dividing their yearly counts by the total wordcount of all issues published that year.
+  To further analyze the data I gathered through keyword searching, I imported the csv file containing the search results to [Pandas](https://pandas.pydata.org/), a python library for data analysis, as a data frame, and calculated the relative frequency of "smoking" and "cigarette" by dividing their yearly counts by the total wordcount of all issues published that year.
   Finally, I graphed my data using [Altair](https://altair-viz.github.io/), a python library for interactive data visualization.
 I chose to make a bar graph with year as the x-variable and relative frequency on the y-axis because I hope this graph can reveal patterns and trends in the fluctuation of cigarette-related content over time.
-As the graph shows, these contents have been in gradual decline throughout the 1960s, potentially due to relevant legislations and researches against tobaccos during that time period.
+As the graph shows, mentions of cigarettes and smoking have been in steep decline throughout the 1960s with the notable nadir in 1964 potentially as a result of ["the Surgeon General’s 1964 Report on Smoking and Health”](https://www.pbs.org/newshour/health/first-surgeon-general-report-on-smokings-health-effects-marks-50-year-anniversary), a research highlighting negative effects of tobacco.

-### Further Readings on Tobacco-Related Researches and Policies
+### Further Reading on Tobacco-Related Research and Policy Changes
 - “Achievements in Public Health, 1900-1999: Tobacco Use -- United States, 1900-1999.”
-Accessed August 5, 2021. https://www.cdc.gov/mmwr/preview/mmwrhtml/mm4843a2.htm.
+Accessed August 5, 2021. [https://www.cdc.gov/mmwr/preview/mmwrhtml/mm4843a2.htm](https://www.cdc.gov/mmwr/preview/mmwrhtml/mm4843a2.htm).
 - Cummings, K. Michael, and Robert N. Proctor.
 “The Changing Public Image of Smoking in the United States: 1964–2014.”
-Cancer Epidemiology, Biomarkers & Prevention : A Publication of the American Association for Cancer Research, Cosponsored by the American Society of Preventive Oncology 23, no. 1 (January 2014): 32–36. https://doi.org/10.1158/1055-9965.EPI-13-0798.
+Cancer Epidemiology, Biomarkers & Prevention : A Publication of the American Association for Cancer Research, Cosponsored by the American Society of Preventive Oncology 23, no. 1 (January 2014): 32–36. [https://doi.org/10.1158/1055-9965.EPI-13-0798](https://doi.org/10.1158/1055-9965.EPI-13-0798).
-- “Encyclopedia of Greater Philadelphia Smoking and Smoking Regulations.”
-Accessed August 5, 2021. https://philadelphiaencyclopedia.org/archive/smoking-and-smoking-regulations/.
 - Health, National Center for Chronic Disease Prevention and Health Promotion (US) Office on Smoking and.
 Fifty Years of Change 1964–2014.
 The Health Consequences of Smoking—50 Years of Progress: A Report of the Surgeon General.
-Centers for Disease Control and Prevention (US), 2014. https://www.ncbi.nlm.nih.gov/books/NBK294310/.
+Centers for Disease Control and Prevention (US), 2014. [https://www.ncbi.nlm.nih.gov/books/NBK294310/](https://www.ncbi.nlm.nih.gov/books/NBK294310/.).
-- PBS NewsHour.
-“Read the Surgeon General’s 1964 Report on Smoking and Health,” January 12, 2014. https://www.pbs.org/newshour/health/first-surgeon-general-report-on-smokings-health-effects-marks-50-year-anniversary.

   <script type="text/javascript" src="https://cdn.jsdelivr.net/npm//vega@5"></script>